 Great Western offered engraved revolvers and derringers for sale to the public, somewhat mimicking Colt’s legendary custom shop service that provided engraved SAA’s.
 Great Western did not employ any engravers at the factory however.
 Guns were sent out to professional engravers on a commission piece basis, and some of these were done by engravers with lasting regard.
-Among them, it is understood that Cole Agee, Alvin White, Weldon Bledsoe, Ray Viramontez and Charles Jerrid provided ‘factory engraved’ Great Western revolvers at various points.
+Among them, it is understood that Cole Agee, Alvin White, Weldon Bledsoe, Ray Viramontez, Charles Jerrid, and Shiro Ogowa provided ‘factory engraved’ Great Western revolvers at various points.

 Carl Courts of Long Beach is known as Great Western’s primary ‘factory engraver’.
 He did several or more in an ornate style with gold bands, including those given to GW spokesmen and capital investors.
 However it was confirmed through Courts late in his life that some of his engraved Great Westerns were not factory commissioned.
 Courts purchased several to engrave and sell on his own on the southern California gun show circuit in the mid fifties.

 It is impossible to authenticate a factory engraved Great Western by way of documentation, such that production logs do not exist.
 Some examples have attributes that offer their own kind of persuasiveness and certitude, however.
 Early serialed presentation guns to capital investors and spokesmen are all no doubt factory.
 Jeweled hammers on engraved guns are persuasive of factory origin, because the jeweled hammer was a factory option and these are seen on Courts’ examples.
 And some examples residing in collections now can be authenticated because they appear in Great Western catalogs.
 Those engraved examples found in the rare Great Western leatherette case are no doubt factory.

 Engraved guns were done in blue, nickel, silver, gold, and coin / in the white.